ZornWang/ECoK/knowledge_generation/README.md

 # Emotion Knowledge Generation
 This folder contains the source code of our experiments in **ECoK Section 5.1**.
-Most of the code in this folder comes from the [PeaCoK repository](https://github.com/Silin159/PeaCoK/tree/main/knowledge_generation).
+Code is based on [PeaCoK repository](https://github.com/Silin159/PeaCoK/tree/main/knowledge_generation).
 The The baseline directory contains code modified from the [alexa-with-dstc9-track1-dataset repository](https://github.com/alexa/alexa-with-dstc9-track1-dataset.git).
 ## Requirements
 You need three enviroments:
 1. Python 3.10 for DeBERTa traing, COMET-BART & GPT3.5-turbo & GPT4-turbo, and DeBERTa ranking